-Looking at the screen for extended periods of time without taking breaks can cause eye fatigue and headaches, as well as leave a negative impact on your eyesight in the long run.
+Looking at the screen for extended periods of time without taking breaks can cause eye fatigue and headaches and negatively impact your eyesight in the long run.

 Luckily, most modern monitors have ways of preventing this, such as Low Blue Light (LBL) technology.

 What Is Low Blue Light Technology?

 In short, displays with the LBL technology filter out the harmful blue lights, which can cause eye strain to those sensitive to it.

 Another common symptom users experience is having trouble falling asleep after being exposed to low blue light prior to going to bed.

 You will find it in the display’s OSD (On-Screen Display) menu; look for a feature called ‘Low Blue Light’ or something along those lines.

-Depending on the monitor, enabling the LBL mode/preset may or may not also change the screen’s brightness.
+Depending on the monitor, enabling the LBL mode/preset may or may not change the screen’s brightness.
 If it does not, keep in mind that using an optimal brightness setting is also vital for a comfortable viewing experience.

 In dim-lit rooms, you should decrease brightness, and increase it if you’re in a room with plenty of light.